César Meza Colli

-Cesar Daniel Meza Colli (born 5 October 1991) is a Paraguayan professional footballer who plays as a midfielder or forward for Azerbaijani club Neftçi.
+Cesar Daniel Meza Colli (born 5 October 1991) is a Paraguayan professional footballer who plays as a midfielder, most recently for Araz-Naxçıvan.

 Career

 Colli made his debut on 21 September 2011 for Cesena, against Lazio.

 On 5 January 2012, he left for Deportivo Alavés.
 On 2 August 2012 he was signed by A.C.
 Pavia in temporary deal for undisclosed fee, which deducted from the transfer fee of another player.

 On 3 September 2013, César and his brother David signed for Azerbaijan Premier League side Inter Baku in a one-year contract.
 Meza signed a new 1-year contract with Inter Baku in May 2014.

 After leaving Inter Baku in the summer of 2015, Colli signed a six-month contract with Inter Baku on 22 January 2016.
 Six-months later Colli signed a one-year contract with Zira FK.

 On 6 February 2018, Keşla FK announced the signing of Colli on a contract until the end of the 2017–18 season.

 On 6 August 2018, Universitatea Craiova announced the signing of Colli on a three-year contract.

 On 22 July 2019, Keşla FK announced the signing of Colli on one-year long loan.
 On 18 September 2020, Colli returned to Keşla on a contract until the end of the 2020–21 season.

 On 12 June 2021, Neftçi PFK announced the signing of Colli to a two-year contract.

+On 21 June 2023, Colli joined Saudi First Division side Ohod.

+On 1 March 2024, Zira announced the return of Meza Colli on a contract until the end of the season.

+On 15 October 2024 Azerbaijan First League club Araz-Naxçıvan PFK signed a contract with Colli until the end of the season.
+On 18 June 2025, Araz announced the departure of Colli after his contract had expired.